Chewie/Conf-Git/git.markdown

 % Effective versioning with git
 % Kévin "Chewie" Sztern and Armand "Marman" Leclercq

+# Why use versioning?

+## To keep track of the changes in your code

+### What I want

+* What was the code like in the previous release?
+* When did it work for the last time?
+* When was that file changed?
+* Let's work on a new feature!
+* (3 hours later...)
+* It's actually crap, scratch that.

+## To share your code with others

+### What I also want

+* Let's work together on a feature!
+* A friend just made a change, I want to integrate it.
+* Hey world, here is my project!
+* Someone wants to contribute to my project! :D
+* Who coded that pile of cr\*p?

 # A brief (non exhaustive) history of versioning

 ## In the beginning...